Water Supply Planning

 Benefit-Cost Analysis of Water Supply Alternatives

-One Water Econ brings specialized expertise in benefit-cost analysis to support strategic water supply planning.
-We evaluate alternatives—including conservation, reuse, desalination, and new sources—by quantifying both direct costs and broader community benefits.
+One Water Econ conducts benefit-cost analysis to support strategic water supply planning.
+We evaluate supply alternatives, including traditional and non-traditional options, by quantifying the financial, environmental, and broader community benefits.
 Our analysis helps utilities compare scenarios on equal footing, identify high-value investments, and align supply decisions with long-term resilience, affordability, and sustainability goals.

 -